BNPI-DHTE/server-backup/readme.md

 The name of the json file can be added as a command-line argument.
 The configuration file detailed below.

+The conception is quite simple.
+You can define a root folder, which is an absolute path on your machine.
+Somewhere inside this path you can add a data folder.
+This is, where your files are being.
+This path is relative to your root folder, and this will be the created archive's highest level.
+The third path is the backup folder, where you will find your created archive.
+This is also relative to the root folder.
+You can filter the files you want to save by an arrwy of extensions.

 ## Installing and running

 You can clone the git repository, if you have access rights.